acg/shellac/README.md

 You should see a new icon appear to the right of the address bar.
 Click it to get some general info.

 If you right click anywhere on a web page, on a link, or on selected text, you should see "Shellac" in the context menu.
-(Note that for good reason, this doesn't work on `chrome://*` extensions pages.)
+(Note that for security reasons, extensions can't modify the context menu on `chrome://*` or `file://*` pages.)

 ## Writing Your Own Shell Command Actions ##